ansys/DevRelDocs/2024R2_Test/Sound/ASDforEV/SEV_API_OSC_protocol.md

-# OSC Protocol {#SEV_API_OSC .concept}
+# OSC Protocol

-## OSC Standard { .section}
+## OSC Standard

-Open Sound Control \("OSC" - [http://opensoundcontrol.org](http://opensoundcontrol.org)\) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used in many application areas.
-OSC was defined and is supported by CNMAT of Berkeley University \([http://cnmat.berkeley.edu/](http://cnmat.berkeley.edu/)\)
+Open Sound Control \(OSC - [opensoundcontrol.org](http://opensoundcontrol.org)\) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used in many application areas.
+OSC was defined and is supported by CNMAT of Berkeley University \([cnmat.berkeley.edu/](http://cnmat.berkeley.edu/)\)

 The unit of transmission of OSC is an OSC Packet.
 Any application that sends OSC Packets is an OSC Client.
 Any application that receives OSC Packets is an OSC Server.

-## OSC for Ansys Sound: ASDforEV { .section}
+## OSC for Ansys Sound: ASDforEV

-Ansys Sound: ASDforEV communication uses "OSC Messages" only, refer to [open source control documentation](http://opensoundcontrol.org) for more details\).
+Ansys Sound: ASDforEV communication uses **OSC Messages** only.
+Refer to [open source control documentation](http://opensoundcontrol.org) for more details.

 **Ansys Sound: ASDforEV** is the OSC server.